Tracking Sheet In Excel

-You can also choose any other option if you want to play around with other possibilities.
+You can also choose other options if you want to play around with other possibilities.
 Alternatively, you may utilize the keyboard shortcut Ctrl/command + n to open a new file automatically.

 You may get confused when doing the first step.
 In any case, you will end up with an open spreadsheet.

 You can see a series of buttons with different functions at the top of the workbook.
-However, you might not have the same depending on the version and customization.
+However, depending on the version and customization, you might not have the same.

 Here are some of them: